1961 MLB BASEBALL CARDS

 Fleer shook up the industry as the first competitor to Topps in over 10 years.
 Their 1961 set included 108 cards with all-star players displayed in a vertical photo format instead of Topps’ usual horizontal layout.
 Fleer only included established major leaguers which led to many complaints, but it was still a milestone for bringing competition back to the baseball card market.
 The colorful vertical cards are still highly sought after by collectors today as one of Fleer’s earliest and most iconic designs.

-Read also: WHO BUYS BASEBALL CARDS IN MY AREA
+Read also: OPENING BASEBALL CARDS FROM 1909

 1961 also marked Kellogg’s entry into baseball cards.
 They incorporatedcards into promotional mail-ins with cereal boxes, including multi-layered puzzle backs.
 The set totaled 74 cards but is considered one of the rarest and most valuable sets from the entire vintage era due to the low print run and specialized marketing approach through cereal brands.
 Key rookie cards like Tom Seaver are especially valuable in high grades today.